This article was originally published on Sept. 29, 2018, and was updated on April 1, 2020.

 Allowing a longer time period for returns makes sense when mail service and shipping carriers experience delays — not to mention customers’ inability to get to a mailing location quickly and safely.

 4. Maintain your brand voice.
 Whether casual and conversational, or formal and precise, make the policy consistent with your overall messaging style.

 5. Make your policy for returns and refunds easily accessible: Don’t hide it where it can’t be readily found.

-7. Brag about your flexible and accommodating policy on the home page, product pages, shopping cart and checkout pages.
+7. Share your flexible and accommodating policy on the home page, product pages, shopping cart and checkout pages.
 Your flexibility could influence shoppers still on the fence.
 And under extenuating circumstances, the flexibility resulting from your RCP likely becomes a key influencing factor.

 9. Make sure all staff members processing returns and refunds or interacting with customers are up to speed on your policies.

 10. Enable customers to arrange their own returns and refunds or exchanges.
 Help them do it online and minimize their need to contact customer service.